The pros: A fun stocking stuffer or gift for the chocolate lover in your life.

 Black Sea Salt Caramel- This one was pretty awesome.
 Nice balance between salty and sweet.
 I couldn’t taste a difference between regular sea salt and black sea salt but it was nice to have a creamy center.

 Want to see more items I’ve tried at Trader Joe’s?
-Click on Thoughts & Reviews of Trader Joe’s for an alphabetical listing of everything I’ve tried and reviewed.
+Click on Thoughts & Reviews of Trader Joe’s for a searchable list.